-In partnership with CJLA, Vera’s New Orleans office is working to
+In partnership with local system actors, city leaders and community organizations, Vera’s New Orleans office is working to

-- Rationalize pretrial decision making: Vera and CJLA are changing pretrial detention policy so that people who are not a threat to public safety and who can be counted on to appear in court are released without financial obligation.
-Launched in April 2012, the New Orleans Pretrial Services demonstration project allows detention resources to target those who pose a risk to public safety and also reduces the role wealth or poverty plays in determining which defendants are detained prior to trial.
-(Read the press release from October 2010 about a grant Vera received from the U.S. Department of Justice’s Bureau of Justice Assistance to develop a pretrial services system in New Orleans.)
+- Rationalize pretrial decision making: Vera is working to change pretrial detention policy so that people who are not a threat to public safety and who can be counted on to appear in court are released without financial obligation.
+In April 2012 Vera launched the New Orleans Pretrial Services - a demonstration project that allows detention resources to target those who pose a risk to public safety and reduces the role wealth or poverty plays in determining which defendants are detained prior to trial.

 New Orleans’s urgent need for criminal justice reform